-When applying direct to Deakin as a non-Year 12, it's important to attach any requested supporting documentation, which may include a CV, academic transcripts, STAT Multiple Choice test results or a personal statement, otherwise your application may be delayed.
+When applying direct to Deakin as a non-Year 12, it's important to attach any requested supporting documentation, which may include a CV, academic transcripts, or a personal statement, otherwise your application may be delayed.
 We recommend gathering all this documentation before you begin the application process to ensure you can complete it in one sitting.